 GLENGRAVING Posted February 17, 2019 Report Share Posted February 17, 2019 I just PM'd ironplanet a question, then realised that he doesn't post so often these days, so I'll copy/paste the question here "I see in an ancient thread about engraved plaques, you're using some syringe for the infill.
 I've only used small brushes so far.
 Lovely job.
 Where's best to buy appropriate syringes?
 (Being based in Glasgow, I could get plenty for free off the ground if I didn't mind having the Hepatitis alphabet) And how thin should your paint be? i've ordered Mastergrave's paint and thinners, still waiting on that to arrive.
 Can you rinse out a syringe with spirits to reuse?
 Cheers Bryce" Quote Link to comment Share on other sites More sharing options...

 Paul_ Posted February 18, 2019 Report Share Posted February 18, 2019 If you want my advice (I'm not saying i'm right but i've done hundreds of brass signs) use the Mastegrave paint.
 Before you mount it on the wood simply pour a small amount onto the plaque and move it around with a rubber scraper into all the gaps, wipe of as much excess as possible with the scraper. then leave it to dry (over-night ideally).
 With the thinners wipe of all the excess, i put the round pet tag into a cloth and dip that into thinners, rub gently over excess.
 This should leave the black paint in the engraved areas.
 A simple polish at the end should have the plaque finished.
 Hope that all makes sense.
-Any problems feel free to inbox me and i'll try and explain better.
-GLENGRAVING and hakeemz 2 Quote Link to comment Share on other sites More sharing options...
+Any problems feel free to inbox me and i'll try and explain better. hakeemz and GLENGRAVING 2 Quote Link to comment Share on other sites More sharing options...

 hakeemz Posted February 18, 2019 Report Share Posted February 18, 2019 yes i agree.. syringe method is good for porous surfaces like tile, wood etc where cleaning after paint has dried becomes difficult. its not needed on brass, just roughly pour some paint on spread it to as near the engraved area as possible and clean afterwards GLENGRAVING 1 Quote Link to comment Share on other sites More sharing options...